It can happen in "The Zone," claims Barry Sears, PhD, the biochemist who created this best-selling diet.

 Weight loss and exercise are key players in helping to prevent diabetes.
 If you already have diabetes, check with your doctor to be sure you don’t need to tweak your diabetes treatment plan before cutting out the calories and ramping up the exercise.

-Though the ratios of protein, fat, and carbs in The Zone Diet are within the ranges recommended by the Institute of Medicine, the diet may be too high in protein if you have kidney disease or other health problems.
-You will also have to check cholesterol and fat levels closely if you have high cholesterol.
+Though the ratios of protein, fat, and carbs in The Zone Diet are within the ranges recommended by the Institute of Medicine, the diet may be too high in protein if you have kidney disease or certain other health problems.
+You may also have to check cholesterol and fat levels closely if you have high cholesterol.

 The Final Word